papicella/cloudfoundry-socket-test/README.md

 This app simply tests whether a host:port is accessible from a CF app instance.
-For example can my application instance access my Oracle Database Instance running outside of PCF given application instances need network access to the database for example.
+For example can my application instance access my Oracle Database Instance running outside of PCF given application instances need network access to the database database for example.

 This app can verify the networking connectiviy for you.